About the project

 What we have done

 Community feedback over the years has suggested the community value the function of the wetland however, there is a desire for improved amenity and provision of more useably public open space.

 We engaged a consultant to assess the feasibility of converting part of the existing Redmond Court wetland into an open space suitable for public passive recreation.
 The intention of the proposed works is to retain the function of the wetland while improving the amenity for the surrounding community.

 This study identified that it is feasible to have a floating wetland and provide a large area of public open space if a portion the public open space can be used for water retention in storm events.

-While the design for the wetland component can not be altered, as it has been designed by a team of expert engineers that ensure it will work correctly and improve water quality, we would like your feedback on the open space area so it reflects community and meets your needs.
+The design for the wetland component can not be altered, as it has been designed by a team of expert engineers that ensure it will work correctly and improve water quality

 Stay up to date on this project, click on the ‘follow’ button at the top of this page.